 Greetings from Nashville and Welcome to Cheekwood

 Whether you are visiting online or in person, I invite you to experience Cheekwood’s incomparable beauty and the exhilaration its historic landscape provides as a setting for outdoor contemporary sculpture.
-Enjoy a visual stroll or a meandering walk through 12 distinct gardens and delight in an extraordinary array of horticultural displays.
-Visit the Cheek Mansion, now the Historic Mansion & Museum, for a look at the lifestyle of the American Country Place Era, and walk through family rooms converted to galleries where artworks from our permanent collection or a traveling exhibition will inspire you.
+Enjoy a visually enticing stroll along a 1.5 mile woodland sculpture trail or a meandering walk through 12 distinct gardens and delight in an extraordinary array of horticultural displays.
+Visit the Cheek Mansion, now a museum, for a look at the lifestyle of the American Country Place Era, and walk through family rooms restored to showcase original furnishings and converted to galleries where artworks from our permanent collection or a traveling exhibition will inspire you.

 Cheekwood offers many diverse experiences, but a singularly serene environment that will leave you restored and rejuvenated.
 The Cheeks’ hospitality, once meant for their immediate family and friends, now extends to you.
 So be our guest today.
 Leave the world behind and indulge yourself in the beauty and magnificence of Cheekwood!